darleg/QuantumCircuts/Quantum Circuit Programming/README.md

 D. Run the Circuit on a Quantum Computer or Simulator
    1. You can run your quantum circuit on a real quantum computer, or a simulator provided by the framework.
 For example, Qiskit allows you to run circuits on IBM's quantum hardware or simulators.

-7.
-Analyze the Results
+E. Analyze the Results
-•
-After running the circuit, you can analyze the results to understand the behavior of your quantum circuit.
+   1. After running the circuit, you can analyze the results to understand the behavior of your quantum circuit.
 The results will typically include measurement outcomes and probabilities.